t-foster/t-foster.github.io/StartingTesting.md

         * Coding without tests introduces risks
         * Testing will prevent regressions with the existing code
     * Developers that do not know better
-        * Fresh from college or converts from other industries or engineering backgrounds that do not know how
+        * Fresh from college or converts from other industries or engineering backgrounds that do not know how to write automated tests
         * Help show them how to test their code
     * Developers that should know better
         * Have been developing since before surge in testing popularity